martvanrijthoven/pyamlo/docs/best-practices.md

 ### Order of Precedence
 1. Included file values (!include)
 2. Config file values (loaded from YAML files)
+3. Manual overrides (provided via `overrides` parameter)
-3. CLI overrides (pyamlo.*)
+4. CLI overrides (when `use_cli=True`, read from sys.argv)

-This means CLI overrides always take precedence over file-based configuration.
+When both manual overrides and CLI overrides are used together, they are combined with manual overrides processed first, then CLI overrides applied on top.